Torn Curtain: Filming

 The working relationship between Hitchcock and Newman was problematic.
-Newman came from a different generation of actors from the likes of Cary Grant and James Stewart.
+Newman came from a different generation of actors, not from the likes of Cary Grant and James Stewart.
 He questioned Hitchcock about the script and the characterization throughout filming.
 Hitchcock later said he found Newman's manner and approach unacceptable and disrespectful.
-Newman insisted that he meant no disrespect toward Hitchcock, and once said, "I think Hitch and I could have really hit it off, but the script kept getting in the way."
-When Newman, a Method actor, consulted Hitchcock about his character's motivations, the director replied: "motivation is your salary."
+Newman insisted that he meant no disrespect toward Hitchcock and once said, "I think Hitch and I could have really hit it off, but the script kept getting in the way."
+When Newman, a Method actor, consulted Hitchcock about his character's motivations, the director replied: "Motivation is your salary."
 Furthermore, as Hitchcock discovered, the expected onscreen chemistry between Newman and Andrews failed to materialize.

-Unsatisfied with the actors cast in the leads, Hitchcock shifted the point of view of the plot from the defecting scientist's wife to the American amateur spy and he centered his attention in the colorful international actors who played supporting roles in the film.
+Unsatisfied with the lead actors, Hitchcock shifted the plot's point of view from the defecting scientist's wife to the American amateur spy, and he focused his attention on the colorful international actors in the supporting roles.
 Lila Kedrova was Hitchcock's favorite among the cast; he ate lunch with her several times during filming and invited her home for dinners with his wife.
-Although the length of the film was shortened in post-production, Hitchcock left intact Countess Kuczynska's scenes in the final film.
+Although the length of the film was shortened in post-production, Hitchcock left Countess Kuczynska's scenes intact in the final cut.

-The film's climax in a theater was filmed on Sound Stage 28 at Universal Studios.
-Stage 28 was also used in the 1925 version of The Phantom of the Opera with Lon Chaney, Sr., filmed 41 years earlier, as well as the 1943 version.
+The film's climax in a theater was filmed on Sound Stage 28 at Universal Studios, where the 1925 version of The Phantom of the Opera with Lon Chaney, Sr. was filmed 41 years earlier, as well as the 1943 version.
 The set was demolished in 2014.

-Perhaps the best-known scene is the fight to the death between Armstrong and Gromek, a gruesome, prolonged struggle.
-In conversation with François Truffaut, Hitchcock said that he included the scene to show the audience how difficult it can be to kill a man, because a number of spy thrillers at the time made killing look effortless.
+Perhaps the best known scene is the fight to the death between Armstrong and Gromek, a gruesome, prolonged struggle.
+In conversation with François Truffaut, Hitchcock said that he included the scene to show the audience how difficult it can be to kill a man because a number of spy thrillers at the time made killing look effortless.